How to set digital boundaries when you’re running a business

-In terms of privacy, if you’re a one-woman/one-man business, you may share elements of your life in your marketing.
+In terms of privacy, if you’re a one-woman/man business, you may share elements of your life in your marketing.
 People tend to buy from people and so bringing in a personal element can give you the upper hand over the larger, less personal, businesses.
 It can also set you apart from the crowd.
 It’s wise to think about your digital boundaries and how much about yourself you’re willing to share.
-You can still be authentic online without sharing every last detail of your private life.
+You can still be authentic online without sharing every detail of your private life.

 5. Content consumption

 Another area to consider is how much information you’re consuming.
 While it’s great to keep up to date, continually following other people’s lives and businesses may have a negative impact on your work, or even worse how you feel.
 To reach a healthy balance and create some digital boundaries, you may wish to limit your screen time and simplify what you’re consuming or engaging with.
 Regularly evaluating who you’re following, what you’re subscribed to and so on, is a great habit to get into.
 Your time is precious, and your online experience will be enriched as a result of some careful pruning.

 A good question to consider is how do you want to feel when you’re online?
 Do you want to be entertained, educated, inspired, motivated or simply catch up with friends?
 By having a clear goal or intention before you start scrolling, you can begin to curate an online world that best serves and supports you and your creative business.
 This will hopefully make your online experience a positive and uplifting one.